 Joint and Sole Custody

 In New Jersey, the parents’ wishes are less important in a custody battle than their child’s best interests.
-However, each child is unique, and the way your lawyer frames your child’s best interests can make a big difference to the outcome of your case, as well as how much child support will have to be paid between parents.
+However, every child is unique, and the way your lawyer frames your individual child’s best interests can make a big difference in the outcome of your case, as well as how much child support will have to be paid between parents.
 Divorcing spouses who are seeking to understand joint and sole custody or resolve a custody matter can consult the Monmouth County child custody lawyers at Goldstein Law Group to represent them during this emotionally challenging process.The Difference Between Joint and Sole Custody

-Parents are encouraged to make their own custody arrangements, but in some cases agreement is not possible, and in those cases, it may be appropriate to go to trial on the issue of custody.
-The knowledgeable family law lawyers at Goldstein Law Group can protect the interests of people throughout New Jersey who are seeking joint or sole custody.
-We serve clients in Middlesex and Ocean Counties, as well as in communities such as Freehold and East Brunswick.
-Contact us at 732-967-6777 or via our online form for a free consultation with a Monmouth County attorney to learn more about joint and sole custody.
+Parents are encouraged to make their own custody arrangements, but in some cases agreement is not possible, and in those cases, it may be appropriate to proceed to trial on the issue of custody.
+The knowledgeable family law lawyers at Goldstein Law Group can protect the interests of people throughout New Jersey who are seeking to establish joint or sole custody.
+We serve clients in Middlesex, Monmouth and Ocean counties, as well as other communities throughout New Jersey.
+Contact us at 732-967-6777 or via our online form for a Free 10 Minute Case Evaluation* with a Monmouth County attorney to learn more about joint and sole custody.